bhisaac/5eFP/5eFP-SRD.md

 **Bolster X.** The notation "bolster X" means a monster gains a bolster pool equal to X.

-**X/encounter.** The notation "X/encounter" means a special ability or game feature can only be used X number of times during an encounter.
+**Encounter X.** The notation "Encounter X" means a special ability or game feature can be used X number of times during an encounter (minimum once).

-**X/session.** The notation “X/session” means a special ability or feature can only be used X number of times during one game session.
+**Cooldown X.** The notation “Cooldown X” means a special ability or feature can only be used X number of times during a game session (minimum once).

 **Recharge X–Y.** The notation “Recharge X–Y” means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster’s turns, roll three action dice.
 If the number of actions equals one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a Rest.

 For example, “Recharge 3–4” means a monster can use the special ability once.
 Then, at the start of the monster’s turn, it regains the use of that ability if it rolls 3 or 4 actions after rolling three action dice.

-**Recharge after a Rest.** This notation means that a monster can use a special ability once and then must finish a short rest to use it again.
+**Rest X.** This notation means that a monster can use a special ability X number of times and then must finish a rest to use it again (minimum once).

->#### Grapple Rules for Monsters
->Many monsters have special attacks that allow them to quickly grapple prey.
-When a monster hits with such an attack, it doesn’t need to make an additional ability check to determine whether the grapple succeeds, unless the attack says otherwise.
->
->A creature grappled by the monster can use its action to try to escape.
-To do so, it must succeed on a contested STR check.

 ### Equipment